Asabeneh/React-For-Everyone/readme.md

 )
 ```

 Now, we have three JSX elements:the header, main and footer.
-The best way to render all the three JSX element is by wrapping in a parent JSX element.
-To include JSX element inside another JSX element we use the {} and call the name of the JSX inside the curly bracket.
+The best way to render all the three JSX elements is by wrapping them all in a parent JSX element.
+To include JSX element inside another JSX element we use the curly bracket, {} and call the name of the JSX inside the curly bracket.

 ```js
 // JSX element for the header part of the website